Standards

 • The CMTAT is not managed by a single company, but a not-for-profit association counting multiple contributors.
 It is thus unlikely to be abandoned or tied to a private company's interest.

-We have produced a detailed comparison of the CMTAT with other current tokenization standards, namely ERC-1400 and ERC-3643: https://cmta.ch/news-articles/a-comparison-of-different-security-token-standards
+We have produced a detailed comparison of the CMTAT with other current tokenization standards, namely ERC-1400, ERC-3643, TokenF and ERC-20 Smart Coin: https://cmta.ch/news-articles/a-comparison-of-different-security-token-standards